swagger-akka-http/swagger-enumeratum-module/README.md

 # swagger-enumeratum-module
 Enumeratum support for swagger.

-The `echoenumeratum` demonstrates the use of this module with Akka-Http.
+The `echoenumeratum` example in https://github.com/pjfanning/swagger-akka-http-sample demonstrates the use of this module with Akka-Http.